ITRS-Group/cordial/tools/geneos/cmd/pkgcmd/README.md

-The `geneos package` commands help you manage ITRS Geneos software releases.
+The `package` sub-system commands help you manage Geneos software releases.

-To download and unarchive releases use `geneos package install`.
-You can also install releases from files you have already downloaded.

-Use `geneos package list` to show installed versions and which are linked to which base names (symlinks like `active_prod`).

-The `geneos package update` command allows you to select which installed releases to link to which base names and to create new base names.

-Finally use `geneos package uninstall` to remove installed packages.

 For those commands that use them, `VERSION` options are based on the ITRS Geneos release versioning which is now semantic versioning but older versions will have `GA` and `RA` prefixes: